datahub/grappelli-nested-inlines/README.md

 1. Add `grappelli_nested` to your `INSTALLED_APPS` **before** `grappelli` and
 `django.contrib.admin`.
 This is because this app overrides certain admin templates and media.
+2. Run `./manage.py collectstatic` to get the new CSS and Javascript files that come with grappelli-nested-inlines.
-2. Import `NestedModelAdmin`, `NestedStackedInline`, and `NestedTabularInline` wherever you want to use nested inlines.
+3. Import `NestedModelAdmin`, `NestedStackedInline`, and `NestedTabularInline` wherever you want to use nested inlines.
-3. On admin classes that will contain nested inlines, use `NestedModelAdmin` rather than the standard `ModelAdmin`.
+4. On admin classes that will contain nested inlines, use `NestedModelAdmin` rather than the standard `ModelAdmin`.
-4. On inline classes, use `Nested` versions instead of the standard ones.
+5. On inline classes, use `Nested` versions instead of the standard ones.
-5. Add an `inlines = [MyInline,]` attribute to your inlines and watch the magic happen.
+6. Add an `inlines = [MyInline,]` attribute to your inlines and watch the magic happen.

 ## Example